AnotherPurpleGuy/Advent-Of-Code/Day 1/README.md

 }
 ```

-I have decided to use a radix sort method to sort the array here however I could
+I have decided to use an "off the shelf" radix sort method to sort the array
-easily substitute this for any other sorting method provided in returns an array
+here however I could easily substitute this for any other sorting method
-of descending values.
+provided in returns an array of descending values.

 ### Logic